-Furthermore, the bill outlines the responsibilities of the Department of Commerce and the Departments of Health and Human Services to provide public information about OTC contraception coverage and to report annually on the usage and costs associated with this coverage.
+Furthermore, the bill requires the Department of Commerce to collaborate with the Departments of Health and Human Services to disseminate information about the new coverage for OTC contraception.
+It also mandates annual reports to the legislature starting March 31, 2027, detailing the usage and costs associated with this coverage.
 The effective date for these provisions is set for January 1, 2026, applying to health plans offered, issued, or renewed on or after that date.
-The bill aims to enhance access to contraceptive options and ensure that individuals can obtain necessary contraceptive methods without financial barriers.

 Statutes affected: Introduction: 62Q.522, 256B.0625